NoahTheDuke/lazytest/README.md

 * `-i`, `--include KEYWORD`: Run only test sequences or vars with this metadata keyword.
 Can be given multiple times.
 * `-e`, `--exclude KEYWORD`: Exclude test sequences or vars with this metadata keyword.
 Can be given multiple times.
 * `--output SYMBOL`: Output format.
 Can be given multiple times.
 (Defaults to `nested`.)
+* `--hook SYMBOL`: Load and include a hook in the run.
+(See below to learn more about hooks).
+Can be given multiple times.
 * `--md FILE`: Run doc tests in markdown file.
 Can be given multiple times.
 (See [Doc Tests](#doc-tests) below.)
 * `--watch`: Runs under "Watch mode", which reloads and reruns your test suite as project or test code changes.
 * `--delay NUM`: How many milliseconds to wait before checking for changes to reload.
 Only used in "Watch mode".
 (Defaults to 500.)